smukherjilab/SizeProjectCode/DeepLearning/README.md

+## Purpose:
-Here's the code I've been using for U-Net related things.
-Passing your fluorescent images through the U-Net is meant to replace deconvolution as a preprocessing step.
+The U-Net is meant to replace deconvolution as a preprocessing step.

 Replacing the deconvolution with the U-Net may speed up preprocessing and greatly enhance image quality.
 Deconvolving an entire stack can take hours; passing a 31z stack through the U-Net should take less than a minute, and usually clean up the image more effectively & intelligently.

 I train the U-Net using the notebooks in 'Google Colab Notebooks'.
 Google Colab gives free access to GPUs, which is very nice.
 After training, I download the model parameters and perform inference on new data, locally on my machine (this step shouldn't require a GPU, as the training does).
 I've been using the popular IDE PyCharm.